Click the topic below for more information:

 1) Collaborate with other organizations such as the Arthritis Foundation.

-2) Serve as a resource for health policymakers, academics, and development practitioners including journalists, teachers, youth and civic leaders.
+2) Serve as a resource for health policymakers, academics, and practitioners including journalists, teachers, youth and civic leaders.

 3) Target universities, key organizations and work sites for instructor workshops